Witness: Texas officers arrested jogger because he’s Black

-SAN ANTONIO (AP) - A witness who saw Texas police officers arrest a Black man they suspected for a crime said authorities detained him while he was jogging because of the color of his skin.
+SAN ANTONIO (AP) - A witness who saw Texas police officers arrest a Black man they suspected of a crime said authorities detained him while he was jogging because of the color of his skin.

-San Antonio Police were called Tuesday to investigate a man suspected of choking and punching a woman at an apartment complex when they saw Mathias Ometu, a 33-year-old insurance adjuster, leave the complex on foot on the city’s North Side, a city police report states.
+San Antonio police were called Tuesday to investigate a man suspected of choking and punching a woman at an apartment complex when they saw Mathias Ometu, a 33-year-old insurance adjuster, leave the complex on foot on the city’s North Side, a city police report states.

 The two officers, one of whom is Black, said they stopped him as he jogged because he matched the person’s description.
 Police said they repeatedly asked Ometu for his name, but he declined to answer, the San Antonio Express-News reported.
 The Texas Penal Code states that a person being detained or questioned by police is not required to provide identifying information.